UPDATED AUGUST 25, 2022

 Best Water-Based lubricant IF YOU'RE TRYING TO GET PREGNANT

 Pre-Seed’s Fertility Friendly lubricant was created to support conception and is one of the most widely studied lubricants.
 Its pH (7.1-7.4) and osmolality (314) levels are optimized to support sperm function and protect vaginal tissue.

 What to do when lube's not enough

-If we haven't convinced you already lube is wonderful.
+If we haven't already convinced you, lube is wonderful.
 But sometimes there can be more specific issues that even lube can't solve.
 Our team at Origin is here to help you get to the root of the issue whether it's vaginal dryness, painful sex, or even returning to sex postpartum.
 Schedule an in-person or virtual visit with our team today.